mrecher/Smartphone-tidy-dataset/CodeBook.md

 ### DATA TRANSFORMATION AND DATA CLEANING MEASURES

 The following steps were taken to clean and transform the data into the HARavg dataset:
-1. The relevant files from the HAR Dataset were read into R Studio.
+1. The relevant files from the HAR Dataset were read into R Studio.&nbsp;
-2. The vector of variable names was subsetted to include only measurements on the mean and standard deviation for each measurement (e.g. variables with mean() and std() in the variable name).
+2. The vector of variable names was subsetted to include only measurements on the mean and standard deviation for each measurement (e.g. variables with mean() and std() in the variable name).&nbsp;
 3. The vector of variables names was cleaned to remove parentheses and dashes.
 4. The test and train data files, consisting of 561 feature vectors, were subsetted using the vector of variable names to include only the mean and standard deviation measurements (i.e. variables with mean() and std () in the variable name).
 5. Using dplyr, the vector of variable names was added to the subsetted data sets.